-They found that as well as losing more weight, those who had weight-loss surgery had a higher rate of remission for Type II Diabetes, nearly 22 times higher than the group that didn’t have bariatric surgery.
+Not only did bariatric patients lose more weight but also had a higher rate of remission for Type II Diabetes, nearly 22 times higher than the group that didn’t have bariatric surgery.
 According to their analysis, metabolic syndrome rates also dropped significantly for patients who endured weight loss surgery.
-They also discovered that triglycerides fell more in weight loss surgery patients, and good cholesterol levels increased too.
-Regarding this study, they found no real significant differences in blood pressure levels.
-While the research presented is comprehensive, Gloy and researchers understand that further research is needed to understand fully the connection.

 The researchers, however, understand that with any surgery comes risk and the most common complications were the need for re-operation or iron deficiency anemia.
-Surgery is also obviously more expensive than a regular diet and exercise routine.
+Surgery is also obviously more expensive than a regular diet and exercise routine, like the Shark Tank diet.
 According to the U.S. National Institute of Diabetes and Digestive and Kidney Diseases, weight-loss surgery averages as much as $25,000.

-Surgery is recommended for patients with a body mass index above 40 or over 35 if they have medical conditions related to obesity such as diabetes and high blood pressure.
-While others with high BMI and are still considered overweight may qualify for surgery especially those that can’t control their diabetes with medication.
+Surgery is recommended for patients with a body mass index (BMI) above 40 or over 35, especially if they have medical conditions related to obesity such as diabetes and high blood pressure.
+Others with high BMI who are still considered overweight and unable to control their diabetes with medication can qualify for surgery.